rixiobarrios/w03d04-ajax-and-apis/am-lecture-fetch/readme.md

 **API** stands for "Application Programming Interface" and is a way of describing software design.
-At the highest level, an API is any application with a set of instructions for how programmers can interact with it.
+At the highest level, an API is any application with a set of instructions for how programmers can interact with it (e.g., getting data).
 The DOM is actually an example of an API.

-When we're talking about the web (and web APIs), we're generally talking about an application that we interact with through it's routes.
-However, requests to an API's routes won't respond with views, they'll respond with data.
+Many web sites have their own data, but they can pull in other data.
+For example, many news sites have a weather widget.
+This widget gets its data from a weather resource.
+There are many APIs that can be used by individuals and companies.
+Some are totally free, some are available for a small fee, and some are really expensive.

+There are APIs for
+- Weather
+- Stocks
+- Beer
+- Dictionaries
+- Books
+- Sports
+- Art
+- Games
+- Movies

+Here is a good list of [Free Apis](https://github.com/toddmotto/public-apis)

 ### API Data